Mihir240/project1-mr744/README.md

 ## Known Problems
 1) One slight issue with my project but one that won't impact the functionality is when a song name is too long.
 The song name would push down the artist name in the HTML file and this would create an overlap between the card and background (essentially placing it out of its correct place in the HTML).
+One approach I could take to fix this issue is use the [bootstrap framework](https://getbootstrap.com/docs/5.0/getting-started/introduction/) so the cards would dynamically size up based on the text.

 ## Improving the Project in the future
 1) To enhance the project in the future, I would like to learn how develop an algorithm to find related artists in relation to the selected one and recommend their top tracks